aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 <img src="/images/aws-ec2-final.png" width="400" height="200" />

 ## 4. Connect to the EC2 Instance

+Quick admission: I connect to my EC2 Instances exclusively via ssh from the terminal on my Mac laptop.
+If there are other ways, I have no idea what they are.

 On the EC2 Dashboard there a "Connect" button that provides details on how to connect to the EC2 Instance.